tklebel/frauen-in-wissenschaft/README.md

 Code Files zur Datenmanipulation und Analyse für ein Projekt an der KFU-Graz.

-testing out the fix to detached HEAD state
+deleting the test for the fix to detached HEAD state